 Interest rate, or annual percentage rate (APR), is the amount of interest a person will pay on the money they borrow from the credit card issuer.
 If the credit card holder carries a balance month to month, they may owe interest charges on their outstanding balance.

-Currently, the average APR is around 22%, though APRs on rewards cards tend to be on the higher end.
+As of early February 2026, the average credit card APR is around 25.35%, though APRs on rewards cards may be higher.
 A high APR on a credit card could translate to steep interest charges if the cardholder carries a balance.
 As such, keep an eye on the interest rate when comparing cards.

 Tiered vs Fixed Rewards